-The freelancers are selected based off of their pre-existing knowledge of the organization, if they have skills that fill gaps, and if they have an interest in eGro's mission.
+The freelancers are selected based on their pre-existing knowledge of the organization, if they have skills that fill gaps, and if they have an interest in eGro's mission.
 The freelancers have not signed contracts and compensation is done with an hourly wage.
-The freelancers include Americans, Canadians, and Danes to make a more diverse mix.
-The American and Canadian freelancers also strengthen eGro's ties to the Pacific Northwest market.
+The freelancers include Americans, Brits, French, Canadians, Germans, and Danes to make a more diverse mix and global culture.